1979 to present

 Princeton Pro Musica values the talent and dedication of the hundreds of singers who have populated its ranks since 1979.
 Many singers have been members of Princeton Pro Musica for ten, fifteen, or twenty years.
 Some of its members were even part of the first few seasons of the organization.
 Each season, the organization welcomes new members, some of whom have recently graduated from undergraduate study, are beginning graduate study, have recently moved to the area, or have decided to return to their musical passions.
 All members re-audition each season regardless of the length of their tenure and renew their commitment to excellence.

 Since 1979, Princeton Pro Musica has sought primarily to preserve and prove, through excellence in performance, the vitality of the Baroque, Classical, and Romantic choral-orchestral masterworks at the core of the Western canon.
 Recent seasons have seen artistic triumphs with masterworks by J. S. Bach, Handel, Mozart, Mendelssohn, Brahms, Vaughan Williams, Fauré, Rachmaninoff, and others.
-Since 2012, the Artistic Director has made a concerted effort to further expand the repertoire of PPM beyond this core repertory to introduce its audience to more contemporary music and music outside the Germanic/European mainstream.
+Since 2012, the Artistic Director has made a concerted effort to more frequently expand the repertoire of PPM beyond this core repertory to introduce its audience frequently to more contemporary music and music outside the Germanic/European mainstream.
 PPM’s repertoire spans the full spectrum of choral music from the Renaissance to premieres of works from the present day.
 Successful forays into masterworks by Arvo Pärt, Herbert Howells, John Rutter, and others have opened the ears of PPM’s audiences to these essential contemporary voices.
 In March 2016, Princeton Pro Musica performed Ēriks Ešenvalds’ Passion and Resurrection.
 Princeton Pro Musica also relishes its role as advocate for the music of America.
 The May 2013 concert of American music blended well-loved classical pieces with folk songs, hymns, and premieres of new works by American composers.
 PPM’s November 2014 concert for Veterans’ Day included the work of Aaron Copland and Jeffrey Van and featured the first performance since 1941 of a work by Princeton theorist and composer Edward T. Cone.
 In May of 2016, PPM again dedicated an entire subscription concert to American music.
 The performance included the New Jersey premiere of René Clausen’s Now Talking God which PPM co-commissioned through Chorus America’s commissioning project, and featured the works of Aaron Copland, John Corigliano, Alice Parker, and Eric Whitacre.

 To reflect on and deepen the experience of the larger works, Dr. Brandau has also enhanced PPM’s Chamber Chorus and blended the group into subscription concerts performing masterpieces from the chamber literature like Brahms’ Liebeslieder Walzer as well as very recent works by American composers including Eric Whitacre, Stephen Paulus, Zachary Wadsworth, Jeffrey Van and others.
 Princeton Pro Musica also introduced audiences to historical performance – performing the works of Bach and Handel with Baroque period-instrument ensembles.
 Princeton Pro Musica’s orchestra is often featured on subscription programs through performances of concertos, suites, overtures, and other orchestral pieces.
 Recent seasons have included the Bach’s Concerto for Violin in E Major, Beethoven’s Romance for Violin in G Major, Poulenc’s Concerto for Organ in G Minor, Rheinberger’s Concerto for Organ in G Mjinor, Copland’s Appalachian Spring, Handel’s Concerto Grosso No. 6 in G Major, and other instrumental selections.